electrickery/ps-2Keyboard2TRS-80/README.md

     Onn - open crosspoint nn
     H   - this help
     R   - reset MT8816
+    Taaaa. - type text from the console.
+This doesn't yet work very well.

 ### Remarks on the board

 The sketch is tested with a modified v1.0 board for the CT-80.
-A board for the TRS-80 Model 3 , 4 and 4p has to be designed.
-The differences between those should be supported.
+A board for the TRS-80 Model 3 , 4 and 4p could be designed.
+The differences between those models should be supported.
 More info and testing is required.

 ### Remarks on version 0.8 of the firmware